aalejandroaraujo/mhtp-plugins/mhtp-chat-woocommerce-v1.3.3-final/README.md

 - MHTP Test Sessions plugin (optional, for test session management)

 ## Migrating from Legacy API
 Previous versions of this plugin used the `/converse` endpoint from Botpress v12.
 That endpoint no longer works on Botpress Cloud and will return 404 errors.
-Version 2.0.0 now uses the Chat API.
+Version 2.0.0 switched to the Chat API.
+Messages are now sent to the `/events` endpoint.
 Ensure the Chat Integration is enabled on your bot and update your API key before upgrading.

 ## Installation
 1. In Botpress Cloud, enable the **Chat Integration** for your bot and note the API key.